FredGibeau/deno/README.md

 # Dev Environment (Dev Container)
-While learning, I thought it would be great to also experiment with Dev Containers & Visual Studio.
+While learning, I thought it would be great to also experiment with Dev Containers & Visual Studio Code.
 As of right now, I only have a barebone of what a Deno's Dev Container should have in order to run, log and debug.
 I will update the Dev Container as I need more functionalities from it (Ports, Users, ...) and keep this documentation updated as I progress.